-Participants had the opportunity to tour 10 historic properties (featuring eight homes and two gardens) showcasing some of the latest design trends, while at the same time exploring original classic architectural features dating back to the 1920s.
+During the 2022 tour, participants had the opportunity to tour 10 historic properties (featuring eight homes and two gardens) showcasing some of the latest design trends, while at the same time exploring original classic architectural features dating back to the 1920s.

 In addition to the homes on display, visitors were able to check out offerings of arts and crafts vendors, a beer garden and the Valley’s best food truck fare.